shannonpeng/shannonpeng.com/app/content/projects/aromigo.md

 </div>

-We then decided on the materials, built the final housing, and embedded the hardware inside.
-Through several iterations of refinements, we arrived at the final configuration.
+We decided on the materials, constructed the final housing, and secured the electronics inside.
+After several iterations, we arrived at the final configuration.

 <div class="image-set" markdown="1">